The last customer on Earth

 What are you doing that might cause your customers to leave?

 Imagine that you’re losing customers—this may not be true, but imagine it is.
 Consider any and all complaints you’ve heard about.
 This is a good place to start.

 What do you do that is different from your competition?

 I’ve posed this question before.
 This is about differentiation—what you do that is unique or special compared to others.
 It could be something as simple as hours of operation.
 Do you offer a product that others don’t?
 Is your process different?
 Whatever you come up with, it must be something a competitor couldn’t say.
 For example, don’t say, “We have great service.”
 The competitor might believe they have great service, too.
 It must actually be different and make you stand out.

 The over-arching question you should ask yourself is, “What would you do to keep your last customer?”
 Get a team together and brainstorm answers to these questions and others you may come up with.
 Once you have the answers, you may never have to worry about only having one customer—your last customer.

 Try Engati for free today, no credit card needed.
-Sign up here!
+Take your chatbot demo now!